IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

 * mobile number
 * created (date created)
 * changed (date of last change)

-It may also include data that is applicable across legal problems including:

-* number of adults in household
-* number of children in household
-* total income
-* zip code

 .. note: Even visitors who use just a mobile number and passcode to log in will have a fixed UID associated with them